-Green jobs are likely to be concentrated in the above sectors and subsectors, and at the same time these sectors are likely to generate or regain the most jobs in the post COVID recovery in sub-Saharan Africa.
+Green jobs are likely to be concentrated in the above sectors and subsectors, and at the same time are likely to generate or regain the most jobs in post-COVID-19 SSA.
 Thus, a shift to greener processes and products and overall job growth may have a synergistic effect in these sectors.
-In general, the areas likely to produce the most green jobs are the energy and construction sectors, the circular economy and sectors related to ecosystems - agriculture, forestry and tourism.
+In general, the areas likely to produce most green jobs are the energy and construction sectors, the circular economy and sectors related to ecosystems - agriculture, forestry, and tourism.

-2.5 Potential for New Sustainable Green Jobs for Women
+3.5 Potential for New Sustainable Green Jobs for Women

-Agriculture is the biggest source of women's jobs in sub-Saharan Africa, estimated in 2019 as employing 53 per cent of working women (ILO, 2021).
-Women's prominent role in the sector often does not translate into economic gains, however, as women are employed mostly in informal, vulnerable jobs at the early, low-productivity stages of agricultural value chains (ILO, 2020).
+Agriculture is the biggest source of women's jobs in SSA, estimated in 2019 as employing 53% of working women (ILO, 2021).
+Women's prominent role in the sector often does not translate into economic gains, however, women are employed mostly in informal, vulnerable jobs at the early, low-productivity stages of agricultural value chains (ILO, 2020).

-Greening conventional agriculture will produce green jobs for which women are well positioned to take them.
-However, these are likely to be low-quality jobs, as the vast majority of jobs in the sector.
-The shift to conservation agriculture may reduce employment in net terms, but the jobs created are likely to be higher quality, and women are also well positioned to access these jobs.
-Data limitations make it difficult to assess the potential of the forestry sector to create green jobs in sub-Saharan Africa and to assess women's participation in certain types of jobs/areas of forestry (for example, reforestation).
-However, there is evidence that in sustainable forestry working conditions are better and the quality of jobs is higher than in conventional forestry, and women are well positioned in niche markets and as community forestry managers.
-There are important opportunities through payments for environmental services and other mechanisms to assign economic value to women's unpaid work in this particular sector.
+Greening conventional agriculture will produce green jobs for which women are well positioned to take.
+However, these are likely to be low-quality jobs as the majority of jobs in the sector.
+The shift to conservation agriculture may reduce employment in net terms, but the jobs created are likely to be of higher quality, and women are also well positioned to access these jobs.
+Data limitations make it difficult to assess the potential of the forestry sector to create green jobs in SSA and to assess women's participation in certain types of jobs/areas of forestry (for example, reforestation).
+However, there is evidence that in sustainable forestry, working conditions are better and the quality of jobs is higher than those in conventional forestry, and women are well positioned in niche markets and as community forestry managers.
+There are important opportunities through payments for environmental services and other mechanisms to assign economic value to women's unpaid work in this sector.

-There is also a dearth of data on fisheries sector, but aquaculture seems to be an area where significant opportunities for women could emerge.
+There is also a dearth of data on the fisheries sector, but aquaculture seems to be an area where significant opportunities are likely to emerge for women.
 However, there is a risk of women being marginalized in low-quality jobs, judging by the current high levels of informality in the sector, and co-option of new opportunities by men, as seen in other countries.
-This is a critical sector to open up opportunities for women in rural and/or poor areas, and it therefore deserves the attention of policymakers.
+This is a critical sector to open up opportunities for women in rural and/or poor areas, and it, therefore, deserves the attention of policymakers.
 Women make up the majority of workers in the tourism sector, and the potential for greening the sector is large.
 Currently, women's participation in green tourism activities is driven mainly by their entrepreneurship and by community-based tourism initiatives (Hamilpurka, 2021).

 Women's opportunities for green jobs in the tourism sector are numerous, both as self-employed and wage workers.
-Women are well positioned, as per their participation in the tourism sector is already high.
-However, informality and poor working conditions in conventional tourism may indicate that new jobs for women arising from the greening of the tourist industry 33 tourism sector do not have formal contracts (ILO, 2011) At the same time, tourism offers plenty of opportunities for self-employment.
-Women's green job opportunities in tourism Women make up the majority of workers in the tourism sector, and the potential for greening the sector is large.
-Currently, women's participation in green tourism activities is driven mainly by their entrepreneurship and by community-based tourism initiatives (Hamilpurka, 2021).
+Women are well positioned, as their participation in the tourism sector is already high.
+However, informality and poor working conditions in conventional tourism indicate that new jobs for women arising from the greening of the tourism industry may be of low quality (ILO, 2011) At the same time, tourism offers plenty opportunities for self-employment.
+Women's green job opportunities in tourism